martin-brown/saltui/README.md

 * Secure password encryption.

 ## TODO
-* Need to tighten up User object construction so required properties are always present.
-* Need to tighten up Users object so User.name is always unique.
 * Proper unit testing.
 * Full use of Nullable / NonNull attributes
 * Thread safety and locking for concurrent updates of User/Users